orbitdb/field-manual/01_Tutorial/00_Introduction.md

 These self-organizing clusters of musicians will always need better ways to share common and necessary sheet music with each other.
 What better use case for a peer-to-peer application?

 Using OrbitDB as the backbone, you will build a JavaScript class that enables such an application.
 It will allow people to import and maintain a local collection of their own sheet music in the form of PDF files.
-More importantly, they will be able to _share_ this music by letting them interface with _peers_, and search across multiple distribute databases at once for music.
+More importantly, they will be able to _share_ this music by letting them interface with _peers_, and search across multiple distributed databases at once for music.
 For fun, and for users who are just looking for something to sight-read, you will give them a magic "button" that, given an instrument, will display piece of sheet music at random from their collection.

 #### Why a music app?

 OrbitDB is already used all over the world, and we believe that **music** is a uniquely universal cultural feature - something that all humans share, enjoy, or at least appreciate.
 Your participation in this tutorial will make it easier for musicians all over the world to find sheet music to practice with.
 This isn't a naïve overstatement; it is really possible that what you make here will functionally be usable immediately, as a solid MVP, by actual musicians - and we encourage you to let us know if you know anyone who does end up using it!
 Some MVPs are make-and-forget; this one will stand on its own legs.

+Admittedly, a music app is somewhat arbitrary.
+But if you're here to learn more about OrbitDB, you'll get what you came for.

 ### Conventions